-Up to four individuals aged 18+ have the chance to win a memorable trip in Costa Rica, by helping us plant 20,000 trees!
+Up to four University students aged 18+ have the chance to win a memorable trip in Costa Rica, by helping us plant 20,000 trees!
 Start your fundraiser as an individual, a team, a class or as a school and support a project you are passionate about.

 club or school to fundraise for global reforestation.

 Sign up as a Campus Coordinator and start your fundraiser as an individual or as a team!

 Fundraise with your family, friends and community to get trees planted and compete to win an eco-adventure trip!

 Raise the most amount of money for reforestation and win a trip to Costa Rica with One Tree Planted.

 Sign up for our Costa Rica 2021 information bookletthat is delivered right to your inbox!
 You can expect the full itinerary, respective terms and conditions and five of our best tips to succeed in your campaign to fundraise for forests!

 "The most interesting part about the rainforest was hiking and learning from the guides, and everything that they knew from experience.
 And seeing the beauty of the rainforest!"